gurpreet-vilkhoo/gurpreet-vilkhoo/README.md

 - 👋 Hi, I’m GURPREET SINGH VILKHOO
 -
 - 👀 I’m interested in data visualisation and using domain knowledge to solve business problems.
-- 🌱 I’m currently exploring Apache Spark and attending various seminars on Data science.
+- 🌱 I’m currently pursuing Alteryx core certification(1st attempt-74%) and attending various seminars on Data science.
 - 🌐 I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
-- ⚡ Hobbies- Reading macro-economic and global trends
+- ⚡ Hobbies- Reading macro-economic and global business trends.
 - 📫 How to reach me - Gmail- gurpreet.vilkhoo@gmail.com Linkedin- https://www.linkedin.com/in/gurpreet-vilkhoo-673a19ba/

 <!---